OHIP Updated April 23, 2026 - Written by Krista DeKuyper

 Specifically, OHIP covers a wide range of surgical procedures, including but not limited to:

 It is important to note that OHIP coverage may vary depending on the complexity and nature of the surgery.
-Some procedures may require additional documentation, pre-authorization, or referrals from a healthcare provider.
+Some procedures may require additional documentation, pre-authorization, or referrals from a healthcare provider

-Surgeries that OHIP Will Not Cover
+Surgeries that OHIP will not cover

 While OHIP provides coverage for many surgeries, it is important to understand that there are limitations to what procedures are covered.
 Some surgeries may not be covered if they are deemed to be purely cosmetic or experimental in nature.
 Additionally, OHIP may have specific guidelines or requirements for coverage, such as age restrictions or medical criteria.